Equality & Diversity

 COVID-19 has highlighted the critical importance of workforce equality, and NHS England have therefore decided that Workforce Disability Equality Standard (WDES) and Workforce Race Equality Standard (WRES) implementation, including data collections, will continue as usual this year.
 The data collection period for the WRES and the WDES will be from 6 July to 31 August 2020.
 There is still no news about the Gender Pay Gap (GPG) reporting.

-DHC was 1 of 14 NHS Trusts across the Country specifically considered to be of good for its practices and the quality of its WDES action plan in the recently published NHS England WDES Annual Report 2019.
+Dorset HealthCare was 1 of 14 NHS Trusts across the country specifically considered to be of good for its practices and the quality of its WDES action plan in the NHS England WDES Annual Report 2019.

 This is an extremely challenging time for everyone, especially our staff working on the frontline; it presents even more reason for us to ensure we are living the principles of EDI all that we do, and to continue to progress WRES, WDES and GPG work in DHC.